-Most important skull differences between men and women are described below.
+The Skull Theory differences between the male and female skull are described below.

 A. The mans cranial mass is more blocky and massive compared to the females which is rounder and tapers at the top.

-C. A woman’s supraorbital margin (the ridge above the eyes) is sharper, while the males is rather round and dull.
+C. A woman’s supraorbital margin (the ridge above the eyes) is sharper border, while the males is rather round, dull and blunt.

 D. The Zygomatic bone (the cheekbone that lies under the lower eye ridge) is more pronounced on the male skull.